MikeBusuttil/kaggle/README.md

 #### attempt #5

 - implement what others have done and see how it compares
-  - why the heck is YrSold2006 missing from Erik's!?
-  - ensure Erik's columns are the same as mine:
+  - check that SalePrice gets skewed the same
-    - why don't I have ExterQual
-    - why doesn't Erik have BldgType_1Fam, Condition1_Artery, Condition2 (all but 1), Electrical FuseA, Exterior1st & Exterior2nd AsbShn, (at least) 1 of the...
-      - fences, foundations, garage type, heading, houseStyle, LandContour, LotConfig, MSZoning, MiscFeature, Neighborhood, RoofStyle, SaleCondition, SaleType, YrSold2006(!?)
+  - ensure Erik & I agree on RMSE scoring results
   - ensure Erik's training values are the same as mine
-  - ensure Erik & I agree on RMSE scoring results
+    - write script that gets both CSV's to the same order & look for differences
 - clean up transformation functions:
   - kill garage_year and other functions which can instead rely on the improved "apply" transformation
   - find more readable way of grouping similar approaches